samelhousseini/km-openai/README.md

 <br/>

 # Troubleshooting
+The below are troubleshooting steps in case you face any problems with the solution:
+1. Please monitor the Azure Functions logs for any errors or exceptions.

-1. If for whatever reason, there was an error in writing the .env settings, please remember to restart the kernel in the notebook after correcting them, in order for the changes to take effect.
+1. If for whatever reason, there was an mistake while writing the .env settings, please remember to restart the kernel in the notebook after correcting them, in order for the changes to take effect.
-1. If for whatever reason, there was an error in writing the settings in the Function App Configuration, then please restart the Function App from the Azure portal, in order for the changes to take effect.
+1. If for whatever reason, there was an mistake while writing the settings in the Function App Configuration, then please restart the Function App from the Azure portal, in order for the changes to take effect.
 1. Please install [Redis Insight](https://redis.com/redis-enterprise/redis-insight/) if you want to inspect the embeddings in Redis.
     <br/>
     <br />